- TAX INFO

 How do you amend your tax return?
 File Form 1040X to change a return you already filed.
 Generally, Form 1040X must be filed within 3 years after the date the original return was filed or within 2 years after the date the tax was paid, whichever is later.
 But you may have more time to file Form 1040X if you live in a federally declared disaster area or you are physically or mentally unable to manage your financial affairs.
 See Pub.
 556 for details.

 How do you get a copy of your tax return?
 If you need a copy of your tax return, use Form 4506.
-There is a $57 fee (subject to change) for each return requested.
+There is a fee for each return requested.
+See Form 4506 for the current fee.
 If your main home, principal place of business, or tax records are located in a federally declared disaster area, this fee will be waived.
 If you want a free transcript of your tax return or account, use Form 4506-T or 4506T-EZ, visit IRS.gov and click on "Order a Return or Account Transcript," or call us at 1-800-908-9946.

 The Taxpayer Advocate Service Is Here To Help You